AWCS Youth Program

 $1000 for 1000 Words Contest

 Eligibility: The $1000 for 1000 Words fiction writing contest is open to all students enrolled in grades 6-12.
 Each entrant may submit a fiction piece consisting of exactly 1,000 words (not including title or author’s name).
 The fiction piece can be on any topic, as long as it is not vulgar or offensive, does not use inappropriate profanity, and is the original work of the entrant not previously published.
-At the discretion of the Foundation, all submissions may be published in the Bluefire journal or on the Foundation website.
-Entrants retain copyright on his/her own individual work.
-All entrants must include a completed Entry Form, and must agree to the terms of the Contributor Agreement.
-Only one entry per person per year will be accepted.
-Previous grand prize winners are not eligible to submit in the same grade category (6-8, or 9-12) in which they have won.
+Grade categories, 6-8, or 9-12 in which they have won.

-Contest Dates: The deadline for the $1000 for 1000 Words contest is February 1st.
+Contest Dates: $1000 for 1000 Words contest is from December 1 - February 1.
 Entries received after February 1st will not be considered.
 The contest opens November 1st.
-Join our mailing list or follow us on Twitter or Facebook to get reminders and writing tips.

 HUTCH KIDS' MAGAZINE